1996 Summer Olympics: Olympic Arts Festival

-Marketing
+Olympic Music

 The Olympiad's official theme, "Summon the Heroes", was written by John Williams, making it the third Olympiad at that point for which he had composed (official composer in 1984, NBC's coverage composer in 1988).
 The opening ceremony featured Céline Dion singing "The Power of the Dream", the theme song of the 1996 Olympics.
 The closing ceremony featured Gloria Estefan singing "Reach", the official theme song of the 1996 Olympics.
-The mascot for the Olympiad was an abstract, animated character named Izzy.
-In contrast to the standing tradition of mascots of national or regional significance in the city hosting the Olympiad, Izzy was an amorphous, fantasy figure.
-A video game featuring the Games' mascot, Izzy's Quest for the Olympic Rings, was also released.